 What are the prices?

-As said above, the price depends on the processing time you choose.
+As mentioned above, the price depends on the processing time you choose.
 For this, you have three options with affordable prices:

 Standard processing time – if you go for this option, the price is USD 77.00 (service fees included).
 It is the cheapest option, and most people go for it.
-Moreover, you have to wait only 72 hours to receive the eVisa.
+Moreover, you have to wait only 3 Business Days to receive the eVisa.

 Rush processing time – this option will get you the approval letter a little bit faster.
-You only have to wait 48 hours, and it costs you USD 117.00 (service fees included).
+You only have to wait 2 Business Days, and it costs you USD 117.00 (service fees included).

 Super Rush processing time – this is meant to help people who want to be on the plane to Zambia the next day.
-It takes 24 hours for the request to be processed, and as you may have guessed, it is a bit more expensive than the previous two.
-It cost USD 137.00 (service fees included) to get your visa in 24 hours.
+It takes 1 Business Day for the request to be processed, and as you may have guessed, it is a bit more expensive than the previous two.
+It cost USD 137.00 (service fees included).

 Click here to start your application.